TheJacksonLaboratory/marea/README.md

 # marea
-Filter PubMed articles for relevance and apply Pubtator Central concept recognition to the title and abstract of relevant articles.
+Filter PubMed articles for relevance and apply Pubtator Central concept recognition to the titles and abstracts of relevant articles.

 ### Naive filter
-The goal of this project is to select PubMed articles based on their MeSH descriptors and keywords, then do concept recognition on the title and abstract of relevant articles.
+The goal of this project is to select PubMed articles based on their MeSH descriptors and keywords, then recognize and replace concepts in the title and abstract of each relevant article.
 For filtering, the user specifies a set of high-level MeSH descriptors.
 Any article marked with at least one of these descriptors or any subcategory of these descriptors is considered relevant.
-An article is also judged relevant if it has a keyword that matches a label or synonym of the search descriptors or their subcategories. __marea__ relies on [Pubtator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) to identify the names of chemicals, diseases, genes, etc. and replaces each phrase recognized in the title or abstract with the identifier of the corresponding concept.
+An article is also judged relevant if it has a keyword that matches a label or synonym of the search descriptors or their subcategories. __marea__ relies on [Pubtator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) to find the names of chemicals, diseases, genes, etc. and replaces each phrase recognized in the title or abstract with the identifier of the corresponding concept.

 ### 1. Requirements
 Requirements for the virtual environment of __marea__:
 * Python 3.8
 * certifi 2020.6.20
 * chardet 3.0.4